-Appendix I: What Are Restorative Practices?
-41 Appendix II: Focus Group, Presentation, and Survey Materials 43 Appendix IIa: Focus Group Overview and Agenda 43 Appendix IIb: Focus Group Questions 45 Appendix IIc: Note Taking Template 46 Appendix IId: Focus Group Debrief Questionnaire 48 Appendix IIe: Restorative Practices for Baltimore City Presentation 49 Appendix IIf: Focus Group and Presentation Log 57 Appendix IIg: Restorative Practices Online Survey (blank) 58 Appendix III: High School Student Report on Incident at School 62 Appendix IV: Video Library 63 Appendix V: Current Restorative Practices Randomized Control Trials Underway 64 Appendix VI: Bibliography 65
+Appendix I: What is Restorative Practices?
+38 Appendix II: Focus Group, Presentation, and Survey Materials 40 Appendix IIa: Focus Group Overview and Agenda 40 Appendix IIb: Focus Group Questions 42 Appendix IIc: Note Taking Template 43 Appendix IId: Focus Group Debrief Questionnaire 45 Appendix IIe: Restorative Practices for Baltimore City Presentation 46 Appendix IIf: Focus Group and Presentation Log 54 Appendix Ilg: Restorative Practices Online Survey (blank) 55 Appendix III: High School Student Report on Incident at School 59 Appendix IV: Video Library 60 Appendix V: Current Restorative Practices Randomized Control Trials Underway 61 Appendix VI: Bibliography 62

-Appendix I: What Are Restorative Practices?
+Appendix I: What is Restorative Practices?

 Many schools around the world and right here in Baltimore City are using restorative practices to build positive relationships within school communities, to enhance instructional practices and to resolve conflicts among stakeholders.
 It's important to note that restorative practices are not a new method of community building and conflict resolution.
-These practices have been used by the indigenous peoples of New Zealand and West Africa, as well as by First Nation Peoples in North America.
+These practices have been used by the indigenous peoples of New Zealand, West Africa, as well as by First Nation Peoples in North America.
 One of the key hypotheses in RP involves the notion that staff and students are more likely to be happier, more cooperative, more productive and more likely to make positive changes when those in positions of authority do things with them rather than to them or for them.
+The most commonly known aspect of the practice involves the use of restorative circles.
 Fundamentally, restorative practices require participants to make a mindset shift from one that is punitive and blaming to one that is more reflective and inclusive, and which separates the "deed from the doer."
-The most commonly known aspect of the practice involves the use of restorative circles.